wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Convenient Browsing & Searching - Eliminate Extra Clicks And Long Wait Times
 * Inline Product/Order/Customer Management - Get Productive Right Away
+* Product Variations management in Pro version, for WPeC 3.8 and above
 * Quick, In-page detail view for Products/Orders/Customers
 * Fast And Reliable Batch Updates With Intelligent Update Actions
 * Note: Some of these features are only in Pro version